blackm0re/etoolkit/README.md

 ... or if the *ETOOLKIT_MASTER_PASSWORD* env. variable is defined, its value will be used instead of prompting for password.

-Listing all available instances defined in the configuration file and then loading a specific instance can be achieved by:
+Listing available instances defined in the configuration file and then loading a specific instance can be achieved by:

    ```bash
    etoolkit --list
    etoolkit <instance-name>
    ```

+Instances with names starting with *_* will be considered *abstract* and will not be displayed by *--list*.

 *etoolkit* will prompt for the master password the first time it encounters and encrypted value.
 Once provided the master password will be used to decrypt